dev2bit/prompt-editor/README.md

 6. Click on "Create repository" to finish the process.

 ### Generate an API Token to access the repository:
-To obtain an API Token that allows a Chrome extension to access your repository, follow these steps:
 1. Go to your GitHub profile settings page by clicking on your profile picture in the top right corner and selecting "Settings".
 2. In the left sidebar menu, select "Developer settings".
 3. Next, select "Personal access tokens".